jetannenbaum/esperanzaSTEM/docs/micropython/adc.md

-# Our Fifth Lab: Using an ANalog to Digital Converter (ADC)
+# Our Fifth Lab: Using an Analog to Digital Converter (ADC)

 ## Parts for this Lab are in Bag **2** and Bag **5**